 Other seed fell among thorns, which grew up and choked the plants.
 The seed falling among the thorns refers to someone who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, making it unfruitful.
 Matthew 13:7, 22

 If you give enough water to anything in Georgia, you can probably grow it.
 Georgia is my home and though I’m a New England girl, I’ve been struck by how fast things grow here.
 That includes weeds.
-Leave a weed long enough and it can become quite pretty, confusing the novice gardener.
-Weeds blend in and destroy the landscape.
-Spiritual weeds, grown and tolerated over time, choke out the possibility of good growth.
+Leave some weeds long enough and they can become quite pretty, confusing the novice gardener.
+Weeds blend in and will take over the landscape.
+So it is with spiritual weeds.
+Grown and tolerated over time, they choke out the possibility of good growth.
 The Word comes in strength and beauty but, almost instantly, its effectiveness is rendered powerless because of weeds.
-One kind Jesus addresses is the cares of this world.
+One kind Jesus identifies is the cares of this world.

 Worries crowd out my ability to hear the Word of God.
 Historically, I come from a line of worriers.
+My grandmother lived wringing her hands, literally, in her favorite chair.
 I’ve been taught, by example, to obsess over fears, to turn them around in my hands in every possible configuration until I find a solution.
 Weighed down by the impossibilities, I work myself up into a panic.
 How can I be still to hear God’s voice?
 I have too many cares and I lack the ability to concentrate.

 As someone who used to live with panic attacks, I can give this advice.
 Weed when weeds are small!
 When anxious thoughts occur, grab them and kill them with the promises of God.
 The apostle Paul called it ‘taking every thought captive.’
 I remember that fear is Satan’s biggest tactic.